codepath/android_guides/Persisting-Data-to-the-Device.md

 Check out our [[managing databases with SQLiteOpenHelper|Local-Databases-with-SQLiteOpenHelper]] guide for a more detailed look at working with SQLite.
 In many cases, rather than interacting with SQL directly, Android apps can leverage one of the many available higher-level ORMs (object relational mappers) to persist Java models to a database table as shown below.
 If needed, we can also [[access the SQLite database for debugging|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].

-There are a handful of interesting SQLiteOpenHelper wrappers which reduce the level of code written including the following libraries:

- * [[Cupboard|Easier-SQL-with-Cupboard]] - Original take on SQL wrapper
- * [SQLBrite](https://github.com/square/sqlbrite) - Square's take on a SQL wrapper
- * [StorIO](https://github.com/pushtorefresh/storio) - Popular new take on a light SQL wrapper

-Each of these provide a thin layer of abstraction on `SQLiteOpenHelper`.
-For a more comprehensive abstraction, we can use mapping engines that automatically create model objects based on SQL data as outlined below.

 ### Object Relational Mappers

 Instead of accessing the SQLite database directly, there is no shortage of higher-level wrappers for managing SQL persistence.

+**Google's new [[Room library|Room-Guide]] is now the recommended way of persisting data.
+It now provides a layer of abstraction around `SQLiteOpenHelper`.**

-There are many popular ORMs for Android, including:
+There are many popular open-source third-party ORMs for Android, including:

  * [DBFlow](https://github.com/Raizlabs/DBFlow) - Newer, light syntax, fast ([[cliffnotes|DBFlow-Guide]])
  * [ActiveAndroid](https://github.com/pardom/ActiveAndroid/wiki/Getting-started) ([[cliffnotes|ActiveAndroid-Guide]]) - stable to use, though unsupported for the last 2 years